highflyer910/kitchenpal/README.md

 - **React**: For building reusable components and managing state.
 - **Material UI**: For sleek, accessible UI components.
 - **Appwrite**: For secure user authentication and managing database interactions.
-- **Gemini Generate API**: For generating unique and interesting recipes.
+- **Google Generative API**: For generating unique and interesting recipes.

 ## License